Please CLICK HERE to check our Latest Thai Immigration Information page for updates or temporary changes that are not included in these pages.

 Is there a penalty for late filing?

 There is a 2,000 baht fine for late reporting.
-Note: if the due date falls on a weekend or holiday, filing the next day when the office is open will still result in a fine.
+Note: if the 7th day after the due date falls on a weekend or holiday, filing the next day when the office is open will still result in a fine.

 If you are overdue and have not filed, if caught by Thai authorities, the fine is 4,000 baht.